 If you want to be super secure, why not get rid of your social media and be free from all the notifications and spam?
 ExpressVPN’s guide to deleting accounts will show you how to be permanently rid of Facebook, Twitter, Google, Instagram, and more.

-So there you have it, 5 simple things you can do right now to improve your privacy.
+So there you have it, six simple things you can do right now to improve your privacy.

-What do you do to make sure your data stays your data?
-Any tips you wish to share?
+What do you do to make sure your data stays yours alone?
 Let us know in the comments below.